 - issued a call for evidence to gather existing research, data and practices in support of changes to policy and services

-- conducted research into patients’ and the public’s perceptions of lung disease.
+We also conducted research in 2017 into patients’ and the public’s perceptions of lung disease.
 This will help to inform our future campaigning work to raise awareness about lung health.
 Read the key findings from this research (1MB, PDF)

 In 2019, we: